adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

-#### 24 January 2019: Cirrus service status. ####
+#### 24 January 2019: Cirrus interconnect issues ####

-All Cirrus compute nodes have been restored.

-However, we are continuing to see issues with the Infiniband network following the replacement of the Infiniband switch, with reports of connection issues.

-Our team are continuing to investigate.
-The queues have been disabled to prevent jobs starting and failing.
+We are currently seeing issues with the Infiniband interconnect that can cause user jobs to fail.
+The queues are disabled while we work on this issue to prevent jobs from failing and wasting resources.
+The login nodes and Data Services Node (DSN) remain available so that users can continue to access their data.

 Apologies for any ongoing inconvenience.
 Please let [the helpdesk](../support/) know if you have any questions or experience any other issues.